Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Summary

+Even though these two triangular systems exhibit an almost ideal 120$^\circ$ helical structure the exciton-magnon features differ strongly.
+The reason for this difference is probably the orthorhombic distortion of $\alpha$-CaCr$_2$O$_4$ and different Cr sites.
+This results in a more complex spin-wave spectrum and inequivalent exchange interactions between the Cr ions driving the system further away from the isotropic nearest neighbor Heisenberg case.

+In CdCr$_2$O$_4$ a zero-magnon line and exciton-magnon sidebands related to the $^4A_2 \rightarrow {}^2E$ transition have been observed at lowest temperatures in agreement with the reported spin-wave dispersions by neutron studies.
+These features disappear concomitantly with long-range magnetic order, but another sideband at +79\wn remains visible up to about 150~K.

-However, in the spinel ZnCr$_2$O$_4$ only a weak fine structure has been observed in agreement with a previous report.
-The temperature dependence of an absorption (EMP) reportedly associated with the magnetic structure and suppressed in very high-magnetic fields suggests a primarily structural origin of this excitation in contrast to previous interpretations.
+In contrast, in the spinel ZnCr$_2$O$_4$ only a weak fine structure has been observed in agreement with a previous report.
+The temperature dependence of an absorption (EMP) reportedly associated with the magnetic structure and suppressed in very high-magnetic fields suggests a primarily structural origin of this excitation.

+The helical magnetic structure in CdCr$_2$O$_4$ with its well defined magnon branches and exciton-magnon features is in contrast to the still unresolved magnetic ground state of ZnCr$_2$O$_4$ and the proposed existence of weakly coupled multi-spin entities.
+Such molecular units might produce the previously observed Davydov splitting\cite{Szymczak80} instead of strong exciton-magnon sidebands.